Elizaboy26190/reactDemo/README_answers.md

 1. We could use the cache storage to store images but could be large memory on smaller devices

+# Issues

+1. My form submission was not setting the state correctly without reloading the window as the state was behind what was needed.
+I discovered this too close to the end to fix but the state syncing needs fixing so that it doesn't need to reload the page.
+The localstorage values are being updated correctly but the state values are not so we need to fix it so the state value relies on the localStorage values.

 # Future edits

+I added a new comment form for the users to add.

 I would add a user and category inputs to the form html and would use similar helper functions to the body and title to add the neccessary data for the project.